vamshireddy903/Devsecops-project/README.md

    yarn dev
    ```

+       npm run dev -- --host

-4. Open your browser and navigate to `http://localhost:5173`
+5. Open your browser and navigate to `http://localhost:5173`

 ## Building for Production